holtcl/Tour-A-Versity/README.md

 - **Given** Tour-A-Versity app is running on phone
 - **When** I click the option to submit a photo of a specific building
-- **Then** My phone opens the camera applicaiton and allows me to take a photo of the building and submit it.
+- **Then** My phone opens the camera application and allows me to take a photo of the building and submit it.

 - **Given** Tour-A-Versity app is running on phone
 - **When** I select the GPS icon on the main screen